-We also strongly recommend that students take additional methods classes as appropriate to their topic of study, either at OII or across the University, such as those offered in the ESRC Doctoral Training Partnership and the research training offered by the Division of Social Sciences.
+We also strongly recommend that students undertake additional methods training as appropriate to their topic of study, either at OII or across the University, such as those offered by the Social Sciences Division.
 Decisions about which courses and training sessions to attend should be made in consultation with supervisors.